 In any event Schlesinger should come to China and visit the areas near the Soviet Union (so as to push us towards confrontation with Moscow).
-He is presumably welcome because he makes preparations and cries out rather than flying around like a "swallow." - 6 -
+He is presumably welcome because he makes preparations and cries out rather than flying around like a "swallow."

 "The small issue is Taiwan, the big issue is the world."

-They can wait 100 years, for Taiwan is "unwantable," indigestible ("full of counter-revolutionaries").
-It's better for the US to keep the island under control for the time being.
+They can wait 100 years, for Taiwan is "unwantable," indigestible to keep the island under control for the time being.